psshri/dhoni_on_strike/README.md

 ### todos in application code
 - use packages in go to make your appliction scalable and reusable, for example a user should be able to enter the player name(s) of his choice and should be notified for his list of player(s).
 - you should fill the match data also by api endpoints and not manually
+- right now i am getting telegram notification continuously, and also even after the batsman is on strike, the function is running continuously, i have to include a logic to stop executing the function once the batsmen is on strike

 ### features: